gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 After completion of Encrypted association initialization, the Client MUST send to the Server a PVALID chunk (see
-{{sctp-Crypto-chunk-newchunk-pvalid-chunk}}) containing the list of Protection Engines previously sent in the CRYPT parameter of the INIT chunk.
+{{sctp-Crypto-chunk-newchunk-pvalid-chunk}}) containing the list of Protection Engines previously sent in the PROTECTED parameter of the INIT chunk.
 The Server receiving the PVALID chunk will compare the Protection Engines list with the one previously received in the INIT chunk, if they will be exactly the same, with the same Protection